MohammedShaizRahaman/ai-travel-planner/ai-travel-planner/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

 ---

-Do you want me to also **add sample API requests (with cURL or Postman JSON collection)** in the README so developers can test the endpoints quickly?